Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 - The 2006 model had a thing for eating rear differential bearings

-And just when you thought it was safe to go back in the water, 2011 and 2012 models decided to join the problem party.
+And just when you thought it was safe to go back in the water, 2011 and 2012 models decided to join the troublesome party.
 Transmission issues galore – jerky shifting, rough rides, the works.

-Want the nitty-gritty?
+Want the crucial details?

 Check out the NHTSA recalls and complaints for 2005, 2006, 2007, 2008, 2011 and 2012 models.